cakephp/docs/en/development/routing.rst

 :ref:`fluent setters <route-fluent-methods>` to further configure your route.

 .. versionadded:: 3.5.0
-    The HTTP verb helper methods were added in 3.5.0
+    The HTTP verb helper methods were added.

 .. _route-elements: